Hajo376/SNOM_AFM_analysis/docs/files/how_to.rst

 I would always recommend to use a virtual environment to install the package and use the wheel.

-Then try out the example script which should be somewhere in the repository. (#todo) Anyways, here is a short example of how to use the package:
+Then try out the example script which should be somewhere in the repository. (#todo) You can also just use the script as a loader and do whatever you want in between.
+The data is just stored as a list of np.array in the instance.all_data variable, the channel names are in a correlated list instance.channels.
+Additional information is in the two dictionaries instance.measurement_tag_dict and instance.channels_tag_dict.
+These are just dictionaries containing the parameters from the parameters.txt file (measurement_tag_dict) and the individual headers from the .gsf files (channels_tag_dict).
+Note that the channels_tag_dict is also a list correlated with instance.channels.
+This gives you a lot of freedome to implement your own functionality.

+Anyways, here is a short example of how to use the package:

 Simple usage example using the SnomMeasurement class: